 Aegean towel collection

-Proper care not only keeps towels looking and feeling fresh, it’s also important to help them function properly.
+After you’ve been shopping for bath towels, care and maintenance is key to keeping them fresh.
 We’ve rounded up our top tips so you can launder like a pro.

 Water Temperature.
 Warm water is best to keep colours from bleeding and to maintain softness.

 Detergent.
 A mild liquid detergent is key to keeping towels soft and ensuring it rinses out thoroughly.

 Bleach.
 Constant use of bleach can eat away at the fibres, shortening the lifespan of your towel.
 It’s a good idea to wash white towels separately and only use non-chlorine bleach if necessary.

 Softener.
 Because it can build up a waxy coating on fibres, making them less absorbent, it’s best to skip fabric softener or use it very sparingly.

 Photography courtesy of Hudson’s Bay